 Citizenship by Investment programmes allow investors to acquire a second citizenship through investments made in a foreign country.

-Additionally, persons attaining dual citizenship would in general be required to show a genuine link with the country issuing the citizenship.
+People holding dual citizenship can exercise the rights conferred to them at law in the countries in which they hold citizenship.
+Persons attaining dual citizenship would in general be required to show a genuine link with the country issuing the citizenship.

 The timeframe and the process for attaining dual citizenship is different for each programme and mainly depends on the situation and the country granting the citizenship.
 To ensure that your application will be successful you should seek legal advice from a specialised immigration lawyer that can guide you through the process.